-Learn something new every day More Info... by email
+Learn something new every day

 The urinary system is a series of connected organs in the human body that process and eliminate urine.
-The organs considered part of the urinary system are the kidneys, bladder, ureters, and urethra.
+The organs considered part of this system are the kidneys, bladder, ureters, and urethra.
 The bladder and urethra are located in the abdomen and are connected to the kidneys by two tubes called ureters.
 The kidneys are located in the mid back area of the body, one on each side of the spine.

 The ureters are organs that consist of two tubes that connect the bladder and kidneys.
 The bladder is an organ that is very similar to a balloon.
 It is able to stretch and contract as it fills or empties.
 When the bladder becomes full, it signals a need to urinate.
-The bladder empties the urine into the urethra, a tube shaped organ that eventually opens into the penis or the vagina, where the urines then leaves the body.
+The bladder empties the urine into the urethra, a tube shaped organ that eventually opens into the penis or the vagina, where the urine then leaves the body.

 The health of the human body is greatly dependent on the urinary system.
-Common problems that sometime affect the urinary system include kidney and bladder infections, kidney disease, and diabetes.
+Common problems that sometimes affect the urinary system include kidney and bladder infections, kidney disease, and diabetes.
 Kidney and bladder infections are generally not considered serious and can often be cured with antibiotics and sulphur-based medications.
 Kidney disease, however, is considered quite serious, and is often life threatening.